Holidays

 Sukkot

-SukkotSukkot, a Hebrew word meaning “booths” or “huts,” refers to the Jewish festival of giving thanks for the fall harvest, as well as the commemoration of the forty years of Jewish wandering in the desert after Sinai.
+SukkotSukkot, a Hebrew word meaning “booths” celebrates both the period of time during which the ancient Israelites lived in temporary booth as they traveled from Egypt to Israel, as well as the end of the harvest season.
 Sukkot is celebrated five days after Yom Kippur on the 15th of Tishrei and is marked by several distinct traditions.
 One tradition, which takes the commandment to “dwell in booths” literally, is to build a sukkah, a booth or hut.
-A sukkah is often erected by Jews during this festival and it is common practice for some to eat and even live in these temporary dwellings during Sukkot.
-Each year, members of the Temple Emanuel Community come together in our own sukkah.
+Each year, members of the Temple Emanuel community come together in our own sukkah where we hold services, classes and other programs.

 Click here for a list of Sukkot events.